 Richard was a Senior Paramedic (Practice Educator) & Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
 Richard joined the team at Anglia Ruskin University in October 2015.

 During his career in the NHS Ambulance Service Richard had a keen interest in Resilience & Specialist Operations.
-Richard expanded his experience in this field by training and becoming part of the Specialist Operations Response Team (SORT) and then moving onto the Hazardous Area Response Team (HART) where he worked for the last two and a half years of his NHS career.
+He expanded his experience in this field by training and becoming part of the Specialist Operations Response Team (SORT) and then moving onto the Hazardous Area Response Team (HART) where he worked for the last two and a half years of his NHS career.

-During his time on HART Richard gained qualifications, experience and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue and Rescue at Height.
+During his time on HART Richard gained qualifications, experience, and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue and Rescue at Height.

 Richard moved into higher education initially as a Clinical Skills Tutor.
 While undertaking this role he had responsibility for delivering the full range of Paramedic assessments/interventions across levels 4, 5 and 6.

 Fuchs, S. and Klein, B. L., 2019.
 Paediatric Education for Prehospital Professionals.
-3rd ed rev. Burlington: Jones & Barlett Learning.
+3rd ed rev (Burlington: Jones & Barlett Learning).